 Current Real Property Case Tweets From CEB

-Following are California real property law tweets and links for August 25 -- September 23, 2015, provided courtesy of CEB.
-See California, U. S. Supreme Court, and 9th Circuit daily case tweets on Twitter.com at CEB_CA:.
-READ MORE.
+Following are California real property law tweets and links for September 24 – October 22, 2015, provided courtesy of CEB.
+See California, U. S. Supreme Court, and 9th Circuit daily case tweets on Twitter.com at CEB_CA.
+READ MORE

-Selected Developments in Real Property Law - CA Subdivision Map Act and The Development Process
+Selected Developments in Real Property Law – Condemnation Practice in California

 Interested in getting more involved with the California Real Property Journal but don't have time to write an article?
 The Editorial Board is looking for interested candidates for the position of Article Editor (AE).
 The AE is assigned one article (preferably on a topic relevant to the AE's practice) and works directly with the article author to edit his/her article at both the macro and micro level.
 AE's do not need to check the accuracy of cites or to correct endnote formatting.
 Some prior editing and/or writing experience is helpful.
 For additional information, or if you are interested in applying, please contact the Journal Editor-in-Chief, Nicole Kilgore at firstname.lastname@example.org with a statement of interest, your qualifications, and a short summary of your practice.